How Dog Owners Can Avoid Being Bitten By A Lawsuit

 If you’ve got a dog, take some simple steps to prevent injuries – and legal headaches

 The explanations are nearly as numerous as the pet dogs, now counted at more than 62 million.
 Some speculate that Americans, frightened of crime, are favoring fiercer breeds.
 And busy owners too often leave their pets home alone, untrained and unsocialized.
-Dogs that spend a lot of time by themselves (especially if they’re tied up), aren’t used to being around strangers and haven’t received basic obedience training, are prime candidates to bite.
+If dogs spend a lot of time by themselves (especially if they’re tied up), aren’t used to being around strangers and haven’t received basic obedience training, they are prime candidates to bite.